Larry Nassar's boss allegedly kept nude student pics on his computer

 At a scholarship dinner in 2014, as she posed for a picture with Strampel, the dean grabbed her buttock and squeezed it, she told police.
 A few months later at a luncheon, she asked him to stop looking at her body and he allegedly replied, "Eye candy is eye candy."

-The other student said that during a 2014 meeting to discuss an exam she failed, Strampel suggested she become a centerfold model and then agreed to let her retake it, she told police.
+Another student said that during a 2014 meeting to discuss an exam she failed, Strampel suggested that she become a centerfold model and then agreed to let her retake it, she told police.

 "In return, Strampel said, [she] would be required to do anything for him," the affidavit said.
 "Given the context, [she] understood that she was being asked to do anything he wanted sexually in exchange for the favor."